-Early this week I arrived at a Client's home inside a huge renovation.
-They showed me the espresso brown shaker style cabinets they were leaning towards as well as 24 x 24 chocolate and caramel tile.
-The countertops would be quartz.
-This couple plan to retire in this house, they have an amazing view (below) and it’s going to be fabulous!
+Early this week I arrived at a client’s home during a huge renovation.
+They showed me the espresso brown shaker-style cabinets they were leaning towards as well as the 24×24 inch chocolate and caramel tile.
+The countertops were going to be quartz.
+This couple plan to retire in this house — they have an amazing view (below) and it’s going to be fabulous!

 The gray trend is certainly everywhere!
 I just received IKEA’s 2011 Catalogue in the mail yesterday and the cover was entirely done in grays:

-As much as I love colour, I love and adore a timeless white kitchen
+And as much as I love colour, I love and adore a timeless white kitchen.

-.
-And don’t worry, if your kitchen is brown and the time comes when white is really hot, you can always paint it and I can help you find the right white.
+But don’t worry.
+If your kitchen is brown and the time comes when you think white is really hot, you can always paint your cabinets and I can help you find the right white.
 So for now, enjoy your warm and rich cabinets!

-If you would like your home to fill you with happiness every time you walk in, contact me for on-line or in-person decorating and colour.
+If you would like your home to fill you with happiness every time you walk in the door, become a client.
+Online or In-person.

 To get your exterior colours right, download my How to Choose Exterior Colours with Confidence training and get my go-to list of colours.